kolesarm/RDHonest/readme.md

 package.

-This software pacakge is based upon work supported by the National Science Foundation under grant number SES-1628878.
+This software pacakge is based upon work supported by the National Science Foundation under grant numbers SES-1628939 (Armstrong) and SES-1628878 (Kolesár).

 ## Installation